nea-soft/nea-soft.github.io/README.md

 Simplest site stub with no bootstrap and any other  difficult moments.
-Havinga form to get in touch.
+Having a form to get in touch.